rpignel/rpignel.github.io/_pages/code.md

 {% include base_path %}

-My preferred languages are Julia, R and Python.
+My favorite languages, and at level of mastery are: Python, HTML, CSS, Java, PHP, Swift

+However, I am learning R and Ruby

-You can find some of my work in progress on my [GitHub](https://github.com/PaulineCorblet).
+You can find some of my work in progress on my [GitHub](https://github.com/rpignel).